 LeMahieu, Yankees torment Twins again, 10-4 in ALDS opener

-LeMahieu, Yankees torment Twins again, 10-4 in ALDS openerNew York Yankees shortstop Didi Gregorius (18) and Cameron Maybin celebrate after the Yankees beat the Minnesota Twins 10-4 in Game 1 of an American League Division Series baseball game, Friday, Oct.
+LeMahieu, Yankees torment Twins again, 10-4 in ALDS openerNew York Yankees' DJ LeMahieu connects for a three-run double to left field against the Minnesota Twins during the seventh inning of Game 1 of an American League Division Series baseball game, Friday, Oct.
 4, 2019, in New York.
 (AP Photo/Seth Wenig)

 NEW YORK (AP) -- New postseason, same old story for the New York Yankees and Minnesota Twins.